New Student Orientation

 If you are a faculty or staff member and wish to view the TA Orientations, please submit your NET ID, name, and title to firstname.lastname@example.org and we will provide you with access to the orientation page.

-New TAs will have an opportunity to join synchronous Q&A sessions to talk with experienced TAs during the week of August 9th and August 23rd.
-To join these sessions, new TAs should navigate to the "Ask an Experienced TA" Sessions page on the orientation Canvas site.
+New TAs will have an opportunity to join synchronous Q&A sessions to talk with experienced TAs during the last two weeks of August.
+To join these sessions, new TAs should navigate to the “Ask an Experienced TA” Sessions page on the orientation Canvas site once the site is active in early August.

 These orientations, in conjunction with sessions presented by your graduate programs on discipline-specific information, will help new students and new TAs understand their new roles and responsibilities and the expectations that you have for them.